-There is no doubt that our diet directly affects the quantity and quality of our sleep, and therefore act on the experiences that could be lived during the night.
+There is no doubt that our diet directly affects the quantity and quality of our sleep, and therefore acts on the experiences that could be lived during the night.

-During sleep, the brain needs nutriments, i.e. simple chemical substances present in food.
-Those nutriments have an influence on our psychological state when we are awake, but also when we are sleeping.
+During sleep, the brain needs nutrients, i.e. simple chemical substances present in food.
+Those nutrients influence our psychological state when we are awake, but also when we are sleeping.

 All the elements we ‟swallow” during the day will be transformed into proteins.
-The proteins will become ‟precursors”, the neuromediators or neurotransmitters which have the role of making our brain function.
+The proteins will become ‟precursors”, the neuromodulators or neurotransmitters which have the role of making our brain function.

 In our brain, several systems of neurotransmitters interact to modulate our behavior during the day, but also at night.

-Neuromediators like dopamine and adrenaline correspond to the waking state, vigilance and stimulation, while serotonin corresponds to the state of sleep.
+Neuromodulators like dopamine and adrenaline correspond to the waking state, vigilance, and stimulation, while serotonin corresponds to the state of sleep.

-Nevertheless, we do not go from a state of wakefulness to sleep in a sudden way.
-On the contrary, it is during the entire cycle of wakefulness / sleep that neuromediators enter into play.
-We can say that it is during the day that we determine the quality of our sleep, and in particular the aspects of light and heavy sleep.
+Nevertheless, we do not go from a state of wakefulness to sleep suddenly.
+On the contrary, it is during the entire cycle of wakefulness/sleep that neuromodulators enter into play.
+We can say that it is during the day that we determine the quality of our sleep and in particular the aspects of light and heavy sleep.